What is the Mental Health Act?

 - Compulsory admission to hospital

 - Being a formal patient

 Compulsory admission consists of parts 2 & 3 of the Mental Health Act 1983.
 Part 2 of the Act deals with patients who are detained in hospital but have no criminal proceedings against them.
-Part 3 of Act, known as the 'Forensic Sections', deals with patients who have been involved in criminal proceedings.
+These are referred to as civil sections.
+Part 3 of Act, known as the ‘Forensic Sections’, deals with patients who have been involved in criminal proceedings.